-- E. Answer each of the following questions in one or two sentences. - 1.
-The poet sailed the seven seas. - 2.
+- E. Answer the following questions: - 1.
+The poet sailed as pirates in his imagination when he was a child. - 2.
 There was adventure always on the poet's mind. - 3.
 The poet went for hunting and fishing in the land of ice and snow. - 4.
 The poet read a book of Jules Verne before going to the moon. - 5.
-Dr Livingstone was the guide of the poet in the forest of Africa.
+Dr Livingstone was the guide of the poet in the forest of Africa. - 6.
+When the poet read a book of Jules Verne, his fantasy took him to the moon.
+He took a look at it and then returned back on the earth. - 7.
+Like other children, the poet was also very imaginative in his childood.
+He imagined that he was in the forests of Africa and spent time there enjoying the company of Dr Livingstone.